clarencew0083/recSystem/README.md

 print(out[[2]])
 ```

+More detailed documentation about what is happening under the hood is
-This documentation is also available using
+available using

 ``` r
 vignette('recSystem')